William Augustine Morgan: Career

 William A. Morgan led the Shepherdstown cavalry that responded to John Brown's Raid on Harpers Ferry.
 In July 1861 the company was formally enrolled as Company F of the 1st Virginia Cavalry of the Confederate States Army.
 It was initially under the command of Col. J. E. B. Stuart with Morgan initially elected (and commissioned) as a captain.
 When Stuart was promoted, Morgan was promoted.
 He received a commission as Major on October 2, 1862, and his first (brief) experience of regimental command after the Battle of Chancellorsville in April 1863.
 He was promoted to Lt.
 Colonel on July 16, 1863 (after being wounded at the Battle of Gettysburg), then to full colonel (commanding Payne's brigade, among other units in the war's final days) on October 21, 1864.
 His obituary in the Confederate Veteran claimed he was promoted to Brigadier General at war's end.

 Meanwhile, his wife attempted to run the estate, which was in a contested area, and suffered significant damage during the war.
 His brother, Daniel H. Morgan, fought with the 6th Sixth Virginia Cavalry until his capture by Union forces and imprisonment at Point Lookout.

-During the war's final campaign, Morgan had a horse shot out from under him on April 6, 1865 during the Battle of High Bridge.
+During the war's final campaign, Morgan had a horse shot out from under him on April 6, 1865, during the Battle of High Bridge.
 Days later, Morgan and his troops were present at Appomattox Court House but he did not surrender.
-Morgan laid down his arms in Winchester, Virginia and returned to what was left of his farms in Jefferson County.
+Morgan laid down his arms in Winchester, Virginia, and returned to what was left of his farms in Jefferson County.

 Resuming farming, Morgan remained active in local civic affairs, becoming the deputy sheriff for Jefferson County in 1872 (when many Confederate officials received pardons), as well as represented the county at the West Virginia Constitutional Convention that year.
 He would continue as deputy sheriff for 26 years, until his death.

 He offered space on his property to the Morgans Grove Agricultural Association, which in 1885 held a very successful fair after the Shenandoah Valley Railroad reached Shepherdstown, and built a stop for the event.
 The fair continued annually, becoming a four day event, and bought land from Morgan's long-time neighbor, former Confederate delegate and Col. Alexander Boteler in June 1889, then grew more and spilled onto Morgan's property.

 Death and legacy

-Morgan died in Shepherdstown, West Virginia on February 14, 1899, and was buried at Elmwood cemetery there.
+Morgan died in Shepherdstown, West Virginia, on February 14, 1899.
 The fairs continued annually for decades, but the Great Depression caused their demise.
 The fairgrounds themselves were sold to a farmer circa 1941, but the Shepherdstown Mens Club bought 20 acres in 1961 for use as a civic park, which they named after the Morgan family.
 It expanded into the Morgan's Grove historic district on the National Register of Historic Places and encompasses several properties.